Italy-America Certified Language Services

 Translation of your Italian marriage certificate after the wedding.

-We take the required interpreter's oath before the wedding registrar, ensuring impartial and accurate interpretation and full legal compliance.
+We take the required interpreter's oath before the wedding registrar to ensure impartial, accurate interpretation, and full legal compliance.

 The Italian wedding season (May–September) is very busy in Tuscany, so early booking is recommended.